pkg-tool/vibro/docs/src/configuring-languages.md

 - Customizing syntax highlighting and themes
 - Advanced language features

-By the end of this guide, you should know how to configure and customize supported languages in Zed.
+By the end of this guide, you should know how to configure and customize supported languages in Vector.

-For a comprehensive list of languages supported by Zed and their specific configurations, see our [Supported Languages](./languages.md) page.
+For a comprehensive list of languages supported by Vector and their specific configurations, see our [Supported Languages](./languages.md) page.
 To go further, you could explore developing your own extensions to add support for additional languages or enhance existing functionality.
 For more information on creating language extensions, see our [Language Extensions](./extensions/languages.md) guide.

 ## Language-specific Settings

-Zed allows you to override global settings for individual languages.
+Vector allows you to override global settings for individual languages.
 These custom configurations are defined in your `settings.json` file under the `languages` key.

 Here's an example of language-specific settings: